example42/psick/README.md

 A state of the art, feature rich, Puppet 4 control-repo where you can:

   - Explore the layout of a modern, general purpose, control-repo
-  - Use Puppet 4 optimised modules with updated design patterns
+  - Create and use Puppet 4 optimised modules with updated design patterns
   - Test your code in the Docker and Vagrant environments
   - Fork a clone as starting point for your Puppet infrastructure